Toxic or fatal if ingested

 About This Species

 Foxglove is an extremely abundant exotic species that has naturalized throughout the province, leading many to believe this plant is a BC native!
 Found growing along roadsides, waste areas, and forests, a single foxglove specimen can produce 5,000 seeds each season.
 Every part of this plant (including the seeds) is extremely poisonous.
-In fact, the compound digitalis, used in heart medication, was originally sources from the foxglove plant because it has on the cardiac system when ingested.
+In fact, the compound digitalis, used in heart medication, was originally sourced from the foxglove plant because of the effects it has on the cardiac system when ingested.

 How to Identify

 Foxgloves have long, sturdy stems covered in tubular, bell-shaped flowers.
 Inside the flowers are many speckles that pollinators use as a signal to land.
 At the base of the plant is a rosette of hairy dark green leaves.
 Foxglove plants range in height from 0.5 – 1.5 m in height.